______ PPC STATISTICS

 Average PPC conversion rate

-Research by WebFX suggests the average PPC conversion rate for 2024 is 2.35%.
+Research by WebFX suggests the average PPC conversion rate for 2024 was 2.35%.
 If you want a good conversion rate for your PPC ads, then you should be aiming for at least 10%.
 However, this figure will vary depending on the industry you work in, your location, and the level of competition for your target keywords.

 What is the average conversion rate for Google ads?